Proxies & Reverse Proxies

 proxy_set_header X-Forwarded-Proto $scheme;

-proxy_set_header Connection ""; # enable keepalive to upstream
+proxy_set_header Connection ""; # keepalive to upstream

 }